apollographql/federation/docs/source/federation-spec.md

 directive @requires(fields: _FieldSet!) on FIELD_DEFINITION
 ```

 The `@requires` directive is used to annotate the required input fieldset from a base type for a resolver.
-It is used to develop a query plan where the required fields may not be needed by the client, but the service may need additional information from other services.
+It is used to develop a query plan where the required fields might not be needed by the client, but the subgraph might need additional information from _other_ subgraphs.
 For example:

 ```graphql
 # extended from the Users service